Insomnia (Faithless song): Version 2.0 by Avicii

 In 2015, Swedish DJ and record producer Avicii released a remix titled "Insomnia 2.0 (Avicii Remix)".
 The track was released on 24 July 2015 and reached the German charts.
 It was also featured on the Faithless 2.0 release in Avicii extended remix and Avicii radio exit remix formats (as well as the 1995 Monster Mix).
 "Insomnia 2.0" also went to number one on the US Dance chart.

 Mike Candys and Jack Holiday version

-In 2009, Swiss DJs Mike Candys and Jack Holiday recorded a remix of the song.
-It was released in September 2009 as their debut single and charted throughout Europe.
+In 2009, Swiss DJs Mike Candys and Jack Holiday recorded their version of the song.
+It was released as a single in September 2009 and charted throughout Europe.